Thqrn/ffmpeg-scripts/README.md

 # What is this?
-This is a collection of batch script's I've made or am still making.
-Most require on FFmpeg, you'll need that to use them.
+This is a collection of scripts I've made or am still making.
+Most, if not all, require FFmpeg.
 They all use drag and drop features, which means you can also use them in send-to.
 If you need any help add me on discord, Frost#5872, or join my server, https://discord.gg/9tRZ6C7tYz

 # Support
 As mentioned, for support either join the discord (https://discord.gg/9tRZ6C7tYz) or contact me directly on discord, Frost#5872.